Coulombic antiferromagnet in spin-1/2 pyrochlores with dipole-octupole doublets: Spinons in U(1) spin liquid

 where in the evaluation of the first kinetic energy term, we have made use of the factor that, for each harmonic oscillator, the kinetic energy of the ground state is simply 1/2 of the total zero-point energy.
 As this is a complex field, we have an extra factor of 2 for the kinetic energy part.
 The remaining contributions are simply evaluated against their mean-field values in the real space.

-\section{4.
-Spinons in U(1) spin liquid}
+\section{Spinons in U(1) spin liquid}

 The spinons in both pyrochlore U(1) spin liquid and the pyrochlore AF$^{\ast}$ state are fully gapped.
-The difference is that, for the pyrochlore U(1) spin liquid under consideration in Fig.~\ref{fig1}, the spinons are degenerate, while for the pyrochlore AF$^{\ast}$ state, the spinons are not degenerate due to the inter-sublattice hopping from the magnetic order.
+The difference is that, for the pyrochlore U(1) spin liquid under consideration in Fig.~1, the spinons are degenerate, while for the pyrochlore AF$^{\ast}$ state, the spinons are not degenerate due to the inter-sublattice hopping from the magnetic order.
 As a comparison, we plot the spinon continuum for the pyrochlore U(1) spin liquid in Fig.~\ref{fig4}.
-The spinon dispersion is obtained from Eq.~\eqref{eq11} by setting $t_2=0$.
-This spinon dispersion is equivalent to $\tilde{J}_{\perp}=0.1 \tilde{J}_x$ in Fig.~\ref{fig1}.
+The spinon dispersion is obtained from Eq.~11 of the main text by setting $t_2=0$.
+This spinon dispersion is equivalent to $\tilde{J}_{\perp}=0.1 \tilde{J}_x$ in Fig.~1 of the main text.
 Although this is not a parallel comparison, the bandwidth of the spinon continuum is much reduced in the pyrochlore U(1) spin liquid.

-\section{5.
-With dominant $\tilde{S}^z$ interaction}
+\section{With dominant $\tilde{S}^z$ interaction}

 Throughout this paper, we have considered a predominant and frustrated $\tilde{S}^x$ interaction and analyzed the resulting magnetic orders and phases.
 In fact, due to the identical symmetry property, it would be qualitatively equivalent to consider the case with a predominant and frustrated $\tilde{S}^z$ interaction.
 One can still obtain the pyrochlore U(1) spin liquid, the pyrochlore AF$^{\ast}$ and the fragmented AFM states.
 The procedures are identical to the ones that have been used in this paper, and the phases have qualitatively the same physical properties.
 The reason to select the predominant $\tilde{S}^x$ interaction is based on the Curie-Weiss temperature.
 For the nearest-neighbor XYZ model for the DO doublet, we have~\cite{PhysRevB.95.041106}